steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/index.md

-# What is the JAXB2 Maven Plugin?
+# What is the JAXB Maven Plugin?

 This plugin uses the Java API for XML Binding (JAXB), version 2+, to generate Java classes from XML Schemas (and optionally binding files) and to create XML Schemas from